 14. Strategic Resources

 Patent, trademark, copying rights, domain name, and long-term agreement are examples of strategic assets that provide sustainable competitive advantages.
-There may be valuable strategic resources with excellent research and development, sustainable strategic advantage.
+There may be valuable strategic resources with excellent research and development, and sustainable strategic advantage.

 15. Barriers to entry

-The cost of entry of an existing company in a new company is the most common barrier to entry.
+The cost of entry of an existing company into a new company is the most common barrier to entry.
 The common barrier to new investment costs (such as new factories) and government regimes trying to enter new markets The entry high barrier is sometimes made exclusively or near exclusively (such as utility companies).